Tennessee vs. Saint Louis Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee vs. Saint Louis Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest features the Tennessee Lady Volunteers (23-11) and the Saint Louis Billikens (17-17) matching up at Thompson-Boling Arena in what should be a one-sided matchup, with a projected 81-61 victory for heavily favored Tennessee according to our computer prediction.
-Game time is at 1:00 PM ET on March 18.
+Saturday's game that pits the Tennessee Lady Volunteers (23-11) against the Saint Louis Billikens (17-17) at Thompson-Boling Arena should be a lopsided matchup based on our computer prediction, which projects a final score of 81-60 in favor of Tennessee, who is big favorites by our model.
+Tipoff is at 1:00 PM ET on March 18.

-The Lady Volunteers are coming off of a 74-58 loss to South Carolina in their most recent game on Sunday.
+The Lady Volunteers head into this contest following a 74-58 loss to South Carolina on Sunday.

 Tennessee vs. Saint Louis Game Info